arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/24.anomaly-detection-application-note/content.md

 ![Model deployment on Edge Impulse Studio](assets/model-deployment.png)

-The generated library includes optimized inference code for both the neural network classifier and K-means anomaly detector, specifically compiled for Opta's Arm® Cortex®-M4 and M7 processors.
+The generated library includes optimized inference code for both the neural network classifier and K-means anomaly detector, specifically compiled for Opta™'s Arm® Cortex®-M4 and M7 processors.
 This enables efficient real-time classification of operating states (idle/nominal) and detection of anomalous conditions with low computational overhead.

 ## Improving the Vibration Monitor with Machine Learning